guy-with-a-cool-terminal/GitItDoneAutomationTool/README.md

     - Pushes to a custom remote (default is 'origin').

   python gititdone.py --message "Your custom commit message" --remote "your-remote-name"
-    - Commits with a custom message and pushes to a custom remote.
+    - Commits with your custom message and pushes to a custom remote.

   python gititdone.py --merge-from <branch> [--merge-into <branch>]
     - Merges from one branch into the current or specified branch.